medhansh17/liveasy-internship-task/README.md

 Once the development server runs, you can access the Google homepage clone in your web browser at `http://localhost:3000`.

+## Features
+The Google homepage clone includes the following features:

+- Google logo
+- Search bar where users can look up queries
+- Google search and "I'm Feeling Lucky" buttons
+- Footer with links to other Google services
+- Responsiveness

 This project is licensed under the MIT License.